18 The theoretical QQ plot

 facet_wrap(~voice.part, nrow = 1)

-When comparing a batch of values to a normal distribution, we are looking for a point pattern that follows the fitted line at the core of the dataset (i.e. between -1 and 1 standard deviations).
+When comparing a batch of values to a Normal distribution, we are looking for a point pattern that follows the fitted line at the core of the dataset.
 If a systematic deviation from the straight line is observed (such as a curved pattern, for example), then this may be evidence against an assumption of normality.
-For the most part, all eight batches in our example appear to follow a normal distribution.
+For the most part, all eight batches in our example appear to follow a Normal distribution with the exception of Alto 2 that exhibits a slight concave shape in its Normal QQ plot.

-18.4 What would a dataset pulled from a normal distribution look like?
+18.6 What should a dataset pulled from a Normal distribution look like?

-Simulations are a great way to develop an intuitive feel for what a dataset pulled from a normal distribution might look like in a normal q-q plot.
-You will seldom come across perfectly normal data in the real world.
+Simulations are a great way to develop an intuitive feel for what a dataset pulled from a Normal distribution might look like in a Normal QQ plot.
+You will seldom come across perfectly Normal data in the real world.
 Noise is an inherent part of any underlying process.
-As such, random noise can influence the shape of a q-q plot despite the data coming from a normal distribution.
-This is especially true with small datasets as demonstrated in the following example where we simulate five small batches of values pulled from a normal distribution.
-The rnorm function is used in this example to randomly pick a number from a normal distribution whose mean is set to the mean of the alto values and whose standard deviation is set to the standard deviation of the alto values.
+As such, random noise can influence the shape of a QQ plot despite the data coming from a Normal distribution.
+This is especially true with small datasets as demonstrated in the following example where we simulate five small batches of values pulled from a Normal distribution.
+The rnorm function is used in this example to randomly generate numbers from a Normal distribution whose mean and standard deviation are pulled from the Alto 1 batch.
 We also round the values to mimic the rounding of height values observed in the singer dataset.

 set.seed(321) # Sets random generator seed for consistent output